 - 02 Jan 17 | ICCF President's New Year Message

 - To all Correspondence Chess Friends,

-- As 2014 ends, I would like to extend my warmest wishes to you and all those dear to you for a very healthy, happy, and successful New Year.
-I also
+- As 2016 ends, I would like to extend my warmest wishes to you and all those dear to you for a very healthy, happy, and successful New Year.
+I also want to extend

-- I look forward to meeting you in Cardiff in August for the 2015 ICCF Congress.
+- I look forward to meeting you in Bulgaria in September for the 2017 ICCF Congress.

 - In closing, let me once again extend to you my best wishes for the New Year.
-I hope that 2015 will bring satisfaction in all your endeavors, personal,
+I hope that 2016 will bring satisfaction in all your endeavours, personal,

 professional, and chess!